bids-standard/stats-models/specification/legacy.md

 and the 2nd level analysis refers to the analysis of either a single subject (which typically involves aggregating over 2 or more sets of 1st level results) or an entire group of subjects (in the case where there’s only one run per subject).
-Alternatively, in some packages (e.g., SPM), runs are first concatenated within-subject, producing only 2-level structures (subject and group).
+Alternatively, in some packages (like SPM), runs are first concatenated within-subject, producing only 2-level structures (subject and group).
 This hierarchy is not entirely rigid, as it is sometimes necessary to inject another level into the mix – for example,